 Because of his obsession with ruling the world, it only makes sense that he would be obsessed with the seven items that could allow that to happen - the Chaos Emeralds.
 Ever since he learned that they were more than just legend, Eggman has tried endlessly to access the special stages they are often hiding in and claim them for himself.
 Although there have been times when he has been close to getting them all, never once has he succeeded in beating Sonic, making the Eggman Empire still nothing more than his vision of the future.

 Although Eggman rarely goes up against Sonic without his trusty Eggmobile, the times he is outside of it has shown just how athletic he is.
-Though his physical appearance would suggest otherwise, Eggman is capable of sprinting at immense speeds, able to even outrun Sonic for a few seconds.
-Whether this means that the doctor is able to actually accelerate slightly faster than Sonic or if he just happens to have luck on his side (Sonic being tired out from traversing an entire base or other such level) is unknown.
+Though his physical appearance would suggest otherwise, Eggman is capable of sprinting at immense speeds, even almost able to outrun Sonic for a few seconds, although no faster than Sonic, but just as fast.
+Whether this means that the doctor is able to actually accelerate just as fast as Sonic or if he just happens to have luck on his side (Sonic being tired out from traversing an entire base or other such level) is unknown.
 Whatever the reason, it is always long enough for him to run into his latest weapon.
 Aside from this, the doctor's physical abilities are limited to those of normal humans, though he has proven to have an extremely resilient body, his luck running even deeper, able to survive time and again the destruction of his bases, air ships, and Eggmobiles.